humdrum-tools/humdrum-documentation/tool/infot/index.md

 >   X Y   3.585
 >   ----- -------
 >
-In the case of the **-s** option, summary statistics would be output, rather than a two-column list.
+In the case of the <span class="option">s</span> option, summary statistics would be output, rather than a two-column list.
 For the above input, the following summary statistics would be generated: ``